-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000. - (2) A person conducting a business or undertaking at a workplace must not direct or allow a person appointed under regulation 177 to perform any of the functions associated with that appointment unless the person conducting the business or undertaking sees written evidence provided by the person appointed that the person appointed has the competence required under regulation 174.
+- (a) in the case of an individual-15 penalty units, or - (b) in the case of a body corporate-70 penalty units. - (2) A person conducting a business or undertaking at a workplace must not direct or allow a person appointed under clause 177 to perform any of the functions associated with that appointment unless the person conducting the business or undertaking sees written evidence provided by the person appointed that the person appointed has the competence required under clause 174.

-- (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000. - (3) A person conducting a business or undertaking must keep the written evidence given to the person - (a) under subregulation (1), for at least 1 year after the diving work is carried out; and - (b) under subregulation (2), for at least 1 year after the last occasion on which the person performs a function associated with the appointment.
+- (a) in the case of an individual-15 penalty units, or - (b) in the case of a body corporate-70 penalty units. - (3) A person conducting a business or undertaking must keep the written evidence given to the person- - (a) under subclause (1)-for at least 1 year after the diving work is carried out, - (b) under subclause (2)-for at least 1 year after the last occasion on which the person performs a function associated with the appointment.